DEFRA/ffc-development-guide/docs/cicd.md

 ## Using Jenkins locally
 ### Installation
 It is recommended that Jenkins is run locally within the Blue Ocean Docker image.
+The Blue Ocean image is recommended by Jenkins as it comes with Blue Ocean already configured.
+Blue Ocean provides a more user friendly experience.

 The below command will pull the image and run the container.